eliezerreis/magusers/README.md

 ## Suggested Improvements:

 - **Environment Configuration**:
-    - The application currently runs in the default profile, but it would be beneficial to have separate profiles for development, testing, and production to ensure proper configuration management across different environments.
+    - The application currently runs in the with basic default and dev profile, but it would be beneficial to have separate profiles for testing and production to ensure proper configuration management across different environments.

 - **CSV as a Data Source**:
     - While using a CSV file as a data source is a temporary solution for this project (mainly because of the time of challenging), itâ€™s not ideal for a production system.
 The lack of support for transactions (ACID properties) in CSVs could lead to data consistency issues.
 A relational database (e.g., PostgreSQL) or NoSQL database (e.g., MongoDB) would be more appropriate for persistent data.